 • fear of light;

-• yellow tint of the sclera and whites of the eyes.
+• yellow tint to the sclera and whites of the eyes.

 Diagnosis of encephalitis

-• Data collection: information on the patient's whereabouts in the last days, and even weeks (for example, forest, park, botanical garden, wetlands) and comparison with the patient's history and examination.
+• Data collection: information about the patient’s location over the past days, and even weeks (for example, forest, park, botanical garden, marshy areas) and comparison with the patient’s medical history and examination.

-• Puncture and analysis of cerebrospinal fluid: puncture of the ridge in the lumbar region and sampling of cerebrospinal fluid (fluid in the spinal cord).
-This test will show the presence of an abscess or bleeding.
+• Puncture and analysis of cerebrospinal fluid: puncture of the ridge in the lumbar region and collection of cerebrospinal fluid (fluid in the spinal cord).
+This test will show whether there is an abscess or bleeding.

 Only after a whole range of examinations of the patient can a diagnosis be made.

 As a rule, not everyone immediately notices a small gray ball on their body.
-This is quite difficult to do, because the favorite places for tick bites are the back and side of the neck, armpits and skin below, the collarbone and even the calf.
-In addition, an encephalitis mite does not show symptoms immediately.
-Often, the bite does not cause much discomfort, and only a keen eye can notice a small red speck at the site of the bite.
-The main signs of tick-borne encephalitis infection will become visible only five to ten days after the bite.
-If a person has weak immunity, symptoms will appear on the second or fourth day after the pathogen enters the bloodstream.
+This is quite difficult to do, because the favorite places for tick bites are the back and sides of the neck, armpits and areas of skin below, collarbones and even calves.
+In addition, the encephalitis tick does not show symptoms immediately.
+Often the bite does not cause much discomfort and only a keen eye can notice a small red spot at the site of the bite.
+The main signs of infection with tick-borne encephalitis will become visible only five to ten days after the bite.
+If a person has a weak immune system, symptoms will appear on the second to fourth day after the pathogen enters the blood.

-The classic first symptoms of tick-borne encephalitis are similar to those of the flu: chills, fever, headache, weakness, aches, and so on.
+The classic first symptoms of tick-borne encephalitis are similar to those of the flu: chills, high fever, headache, weakness, aches and so on.

-During this time, the virus multiplies in the blood.
-The fever can last up to ten days.
-Often, fever and other symptoms disappear, the person gains immunity against tick-borne encephalitis (this is manifested in further resistance to the virus) and recovers.
+At this time, the virus multiplies in the blood.
+Fever can last up to ten days.
+Often the fever and other symptoms go away, the person gains immunity against tick-borne encephalitis (this manifests itself in further resistance to the virus) and recovers.

 But in rare cases, improvement does not mean recovery at all, but only a state of remission, which lasts about five days.
-Then the virus is introduced directly into the membranes of the spinal cord and brain - the functions of the nervous system and other organs are disrupted, the innervation of the organs weakens.
-Mental disorders, loss of hearing, scent, vision, and weakening of other senses are also observed.
-Muscle dysfunction is also noticeable: lethargy, paralysis of the limbs, rigidity.
-Violations depend on the form of tick-borne encephalitis.
+Then the virus penetrates directly into the membranes of the spinal cord and brain - the functions of the nervous system and other organs are disrupted, and the innervation of the organs weakens.
+Mental disorders, loss of hearing, sense of smell, vision and weakening of other senses are also observed.
+Violation of muscle function is also noticeable: lethargy, paralysis of the limbs, rigidity.
+The disorders depend on the form of tick-borne encephalitis.

 Forms of the disease

-The study of tick-borne encephalitis has led to the identification of several forms of the disease, manifested depending on the complex of symptoms that are characteristic of them.
-Each form differs from the other in the time of manifestation, the focus of the spread of the infection and the severity of treatment.
+The study of tick-borne encephalitis has led to the identification of several forms of the disease, which manifest themselves depending on the complex of symptoms that are characteristic of them.
+Each form differs from the other in the time of manifestation, the source of infection and the severity of treatment.

-There are such forms of encephalitis caused by a tick:
+There are the following forms of encephalitis caused by ticks:

 • meningeal;